 How to choose the most suitable motor

-While making a choice between motors for electric skateboards, it is important to know that there are no best overall motors.
-There are only suitable motors based on what you are in the market for – torque, speed, stealth, sensored and so on.
+When choosing between motors for electric skateboards, it is important to know that there are no best overall motors.
+There are only suitable motors based on what you are in the market for – torque, speed, stealth, sensored, and so on.

-With that being said, here’s a list of the most suitable motors based on a number of factors.
+That said, here’s a list of the most suitable motors based on several factors.

-Torque – With regards to torque, belt drives deliver the best torque compared to its counterparts in direct drives and hub motors.
-They also have a better acceleration with the only exception to this being the Enertion Raptor 2.
+Torque – With torque, belt drives deliver the best torque compared to their counterparts in direct drives and hub motors.
+They also have better acceleration.

 Custom – Belt drives are highly customizable since they are not restricted to wheel options.
-In fact, with belt drives you are allowed the freedom to use any type of longboard wheel – soft, hard, large or small.
+In fact, with belt drives you are allowed the freedom to use any type of longboard wheel – soft, hard, large, or small.
 How sweet!
-Although, direct drives also have this same advantage with belt drives if not on an even better level, but they are not a common motor type in the market.
+Although direct drives also have this same advantage as belt drives if not on an even better level, they are not a common motor type in the market.

-Noise – The direct drives best hub motors and belt drives when it comes to noise.
+Noise – The direct drives are the best hub motors and belt drives for noise.
 If you’re particular about the noise your skateboard makes when they zoom past a group of people, an e-board that runs on a direct drive might be your best bet.

-Another factor that’s worth mentioning when choosing your most suitable motor is whether it is of a single motor or dual motor setup.
+Another factor worth mentioning when choosing your most suitable motor is whether it is a single or dual motor setup.

-For the most part, this is an important factor to be considered if you’re building your own e-board since most brand names make use of dual motor setups with the only exception being Evolve’s Bamboo One.
+For the most part, this is an important factor to be considered if you’re building your e-board since most brand names make use of dual motor setups.

-Here a few things to note about these two motor setups.
-Single motors cost less than their dual counterparts.
-Case in point are skateboards from and.
-Dual motors though more expensive have higher top speeds, faster acceleration, better braking and overall general control.
+Here are a few things to note about these two motor setups.
+Single motors cost less than their dual counterparts. .
+Dual motors though more expensive have higher top speeds, faster acceleration, better braking, and overall general control.
 Perhaps most important of all is that they can handle more weight.

 It is also important to take note of the motor power.
-If you’re going to be driving through rough terrains, up the hills and really difficult natural sites, you will be needing a motor with a high-power rating.
+If you’re driving through rough terrains, up the hills, and really difficult natural sites, you will need a motor with a high-power rating.
 The KV rating is RPM per Volt.
 When looking at motors, pick motors with a rating near 200kV.
-For example, the MBoards have a rating of 180kV.
+For example, our 6374 & 6384 motors have a rating of 170kV.

-Here’s a general rule of thumb as regards ratings: the lower the kV rating, the more torque you will have and the higher the kV rating, the higher the top speed you will have.
-Typically, motors with ratings between 180 and 270 are perfect.
-For hub motors however, anything about 75kV is perfect.
+Here’s a general rule of thumb regarding ratings: the lower the kV rating, the more torque you will have, and the higher the KV rating, the higher the top speed you will have.
+Typically, motors with ratings between 170 and 270 are perfect.
+For hub motors, however, anything about 75kV is perfect.

 Motors are also known to have size and speed ratings written as four numbers alongside the name of the motor.
-Note that the higher the number, the greater the torque the motor is going to have.
-What this means is that a 6355 motor for example would outperform a 5055 motor.
+Note that the higher the number, the greater the torque the motor will have.
+This means that a 6355 motor for example would outperform a 5055 motor.